stevedekorte/strvct.net/README.md

   <title>Strvct</title>
 </head>

+<div style="color: yellow; margin-bottom: 5em; width:100%; text-align: center; border: 1px solid yellow; padding: 1em; border-radius: 1em;">This document is under construction.</div>

 # Strvct

-<span style="color: yellow;">This document is under construction.</span>

 ## Abstract

 By exposing domain objects directly to users and automatically generating user interfaces and handling storage, naked objects [1] aimed to simplify and accelerate software development.
 Despite these advantages, usability limitations have restricted the adoption of naked objects to internal tools and prototypes.

 While functionally complete, these systems often lack the interface patterns and visual appeal expected in end-user applications.
-This paper describes a new approach to help address these limitations and introduces an open-source JavaScript client-side framework called [Strvct](https://github.com/stevedekorte/strvct.net)that implements it.
+This paper describes a new approach to help address these limitations and introduces an open-source JavaScript client-side framework called [Strvct](https://github.com/stevedekorte/strvct.net) that implements it.

 ## Overview